mohamed-kabba/homelab-docs/README.md

 **Why NetBox rather than a spreadsheet.** A spreadsheet would hold the data.
 It would not be queryable by automation.
-NetBox exists here as the source of truth that scripts and workflows read from, which is the pattern used at scale — practising it on sixteen VMs is the point.
+NetBox exists here as the source of truth that scripts and workflows read from, which is the pattern used at scale.
+Practising it on fifteen VMs is the point.

-**Why second-hand hardware.** €500 for six machines, sixteen VMs, vCenter, a SIEM and a hardware firewall.
-The constraint is the lesson: small-form-factor business desktops deliver a credible virtualisation estate at a fraction of the cost of used server hardware, with a fraction of the noise and power draw — which matters when the lab lives in a flat.
+**Why second-hand hardware.** €500 for six machines, fifteen VMs, vCenter, a SIEM and a hardware firewall.
+The constraint is the lesson: small-form-factor business desktops deliver a credible virtualisation estate at a fraction of the cost of used server hardware, with a fraction of the noise and power draw, which matters when the lab lives in a flat.

 ---